Note on the size of a stable matching: Abstract

 \section{Abstract}

 Consider a one-to-one two-sided matching market with workers on one side and single-position firms on the other, and suppose that the largest individually rational matching contains $n$ pairs.
 We show that the number of workers employed and positions filled in every {stable matching} is bounded from below by $\ceiling{\frac{n}{2}}$ and we characterise the class of preferences that attain the bound.
+We then identify the minimum number of {\it equilibrium pairings} that must be ``sacrificed'' when maximising the employment rate is the objective; if each stable matching is of size $\ceiling{\frac{n}{2}}$, then no such pairs appear when all vacancies are filled.